What is the anticipated timeline for the project?

 Who will be eligible to live in the student housing?

 A significant percentage of our students are not able to live in Berkeley due to the low supply of housing and high market prices.
 Living far from campus impedes a student's ability to thrive academically, socially, and culturally.
-While the majority of freshmen live in campus housing, this challenge is especially acute for sophomores, juniors, and seniors.
-Today, the majority of non-freshmen live in privately-owned, market-rate housing that is often far from campus.

 Who will be eligible to live in the supportive housing?